kinetixfi/v3-deploy-scripts/README.md

-# Deploy Uniswap V3 Script
+# Deploy Kinetix V3 Script

-This package includes a CLI script for deploying the latest Uniswap V3 smart contracts to any EVM (Ethereum Virtual Machine) compatible network.
+This package includes a CLI script for deploying the latest Kinetix V3 smart contracts to any EVM (Ethereum Virtual Machine) compatible network.

 ## Licensing